Skills you’ll develop

 - Lobbyist

-- Media/Information consultant
+- Media or Information consultant

 - Museum administrator